Qiskit/RFCs/####-release_cycle.md

 Similarly to the current branching model, non-breaking features (`feature/*`) and bug fixes (`bugfix/*`) can be merged into `main` at any point.
 Non-breaking features (`feature/*`) are released in minor releases, when branched out of `main` for `tag_X.*`.
 Bug fixes are cherry-picked from main into the respective `stable/X.*` branch.

-The main difference with the 0.* schema is that breaking changes cannot be introduced at any point, but only between the release of X.3.0 and X+1.0.0 (between October and January).
+The main difference with the `0.*`-release schema is that breaking changes cannot be introduced at any point, but only between major releases (for example, from `X.Y.Z` to `X+1.0.0`.

 ## Detailed Design

+All the stability guarantees on this RFC are on *public APIs*.
+Users and developers are encourage to only use public API and do not hook on internal interfaces.

 ### Definition of *public API*

-The Qiskit public API is considered any documented module, class, function, or method that is not marked as private (with a `_` prefix). **All the stability guarantees are on these *public APIs* and users are encourage to only use them.**
+The Qiskit public API is considered any documented module, class, function, or method that is not marked as private (with a `_` prefix).

 **Exceptions**: